ghostonline/ld28/README.md

-Ludum Dare 27
+Ludum Dare 28
 =============

-Code repository for the 28th installment of the Ludum Dare competition.
+Code repository for the 28th installment of the Ludum Dare competition, with 'You only get one' as its theme

-The game will be developed in Haxe, using the OpenFL and HaxePunk libraries.
-Pickle will be used for graphics and BFXR for its sound effects.
-The levels, if any, will most likely be developed using the Tiled Map Editor.
+The game is developed in Haxe, using the OpenFL and HaxePunk libraries.
+Pixen is used for graphics and BFXR for its sound effects.

+In this game you must try to stay on top by whacking the other players from the platform (platform, hill, potatoes, potatoes).
+Beware though, your kingdom can become quite small over time.